Sean-Khorasani/Web-Automation-Assistant/README.md

    cd Web-Automation-Assistant
    ```

-2. Load the extension in Firefox:
+2. Load the extension:

+   **Firefox:**
-   - Open Firefox and navigate to `about:debugging`
+   - Navigate to `about:debugging`
    - Click "This Firefox"
    - Click "Load Temporary Add-on"
    - Select the `manifest.json` file from the `firefox-extension` directory

+   **Chrome/Edge:**
+   - Navigate to `chrome://extensions` (Chrome) or `edge://extensions` (Edge)
+   - Enable "Developer mode"
+   - Click "Load unpacked"
+   - Select the `firefox-extension` directory

+   *Note: Chrome and Edge support is coming soon.
+The extension is currently optimized for Firefox with cross-browser compatibility planned.*

 ### Native Messaging Host (Windows)